cielecki/day-composer/docs/roadmap.md

 **Prompt Caching for Anthropic:**
 Implement prompt caching to make conversations faster and more cost-effective by storing frequently used context and reducing repetitive processing.
 This would improve response times and create a smoother conversational experience for users.

+**Local AI Model Support (Desktop Only):**
+Add support for locally hosted AI models through LMStudio or Ollama integration as an optional feature for desktop users.
+This would enable offline functionality and provide enhanced privacy by processing personal and sensitive data locally rather than in the cloud.
+The plugin will automatically detect if running on mobile and disable this feature.
+Desktop users would benefit from greater control over their data while maintaining the core functionality of Life Navigator.

 **Thinking Blocks Control:**
 Research and implement enabling/disabling thinking blocks in Life Navigator - check if Anthropic will accept removal of thinking blocks.